 ABOUT THE REFERENDUM

 2,000 student signatures were collected in support of bringing this referendum to a vote, which it passed!
 The Compost Referendum serves as a hallmark for sustainability on the Auraria Campus.
 Waste diversion is one of our seven pillars which we use to guide our work around the Auraria Campus.
-With a current diversion rate of 18%, a lot of work needs to be done to achieve our 35% goal by 2022, which is where the ratified Compost Referendum will help us by implementing a more robust composting program in addition to enhancing our other waste diversion efforts!
+A lot of work needs to be done to achieve our 35% goal by 2024, which is where the ratified Compost Referendum will help us by implementing a more robust composting program in addition to enhancing our other waste diversion efforts!
 Thank you for voting!

 Referendum for Student Vote

 We (The Auraria Student Body) see the overwhelming buildup of physical waste in landfills and bodies of water as a serious and immediate issue to be dealt with.
 Being a tri-institutional campus, we realize our substantial contribution into the waste stream, and that currently only an average of 20% of our material waste is diverted from the landfill.
 We also recognize that, on average, 40% of food in the United States is wasted and ends up in landfills.
 In an effort to increase our diversion rate, reduce our environmental impact, encourage the use of compostable materials, and recycle any potential food waste into compost, we propose an expansion of the composting infrastructure and collection for all buildings on campus.